Everything you Want To Know and How to Make a Slimline Card.

 Why are Slimline Cards so Popular?

-Whether you are creating vertically or horizontally, the added space really does push you creatively and I am finding new and fun ways to use my existing products as well as combining them with new slimline products.
+Whether you are creating vertically or horizontally, the added space really does push you creatively.
+I am finding new and fun ways to use my existing products.
+You can also combine them with new slimline products.

 What Supplies Do I Need For Slimline Cards?

-Slimline cards are a new and exciting shape for card makers.
-You can use all your existing cardmaking supplies and you can introduce some of the new sized dies and stamps too.
+First of all, Slimline cards are a new and exciting shape for card makers.
+But, you can use all your existing cardmaking supplies to create them and you can introduce some of the new sized dies, stencils and stamps too.
 A few basics I like to have on hand:

 BASIC Slimline Card Making Supplies: